Stuart88/University-Physics/README.md

 # University-Physics

+#### Disclaimer: This project is still in the very early production phase.
+Expect it to change dramtically in some areas.
+Nothing is 'official' until (or if) it moves over to NuGet.

 ### Click here for docs: [documentation](https://github.com/Stuart88/University-Physics/wiki)

 University Physics is a C# library for performing physics calculations of all kinds.
 The project is in its early stages,